kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 1. The [rubber band method](http://www.apartmenttherapy.com/did-i-leave-the-oven-on-try-th-131769)
 2. Saying / singing it out loud (like [Samuel L. Jackson](https://www.youtube.com/watch?v=vPN4XjrwD78))
-3. Labeling your appliances or even making a checklist and include the <span style="color:red">oven</span> before leaving the house to a long vacation.
+3. Labeling your appliances or even making a checklist that includes the <span style="color:red">oven</span> before leaving the house to a long vacation.

 Or, we can do something better...